-Resource Sector Digest: Topping Dr Evil?
+Resource Sector Digest: Topping Dr. Evil?

-Tanzania's apparent attempt to one-up Dr Evil will be discussed in this week's
+Tanzania's apparent attempt to one-up Dr. Evil will be discussed in this week's

 Resource Sector Digest.